-Chinese public mourns death of doctor who raised early alarm on coronavirus dies
+Chinese public mourns, rages over death of doctor who raised early alarm on coronavirus

 Some Chinese media outlets described him as a “hero who was willing to speak the truth” while other commentators posted poems, photos and drawings saluting him.
 The World Health Organization said on Twitter that it was “deeply saddened” by news of his death.

 “Light a candle and pay tribute to the hero,” said one Weibo commentator.
 “You were the beam of light in the night.”
+An image also posted on Weibo showed a message, “farewell Li Wenliang”, carved into the snow on a riverbank in Beijing

 But there were also signs that discussions of his death are being censored, especially ones that blamed the government.